 That being said, Pitch Perfect 3 frequently plays up how sexy military guys are, and there are several scenes where Chicago is chatted up by one of the Bellas whose name I don’t know.
 In one of these the military wanted a line inserted where Chicago says, ‘Family is just who you surround yourself in times of need.’
 This idea was incorporated, though the dialogue was slightly different.

 This is totally in keeping with a comment made by Meredith Kirchoff, a public affairs officer at Dobbins Air Reserve Base:

 Then there’s a scene where the Bellas are being rescued, having jumped off an exploding yacht belonging to Amy’s crooked father.
-In the original script Chicago finds and kisses Chloe, whose named I’ve just remembered because it’s in the notes.
+In the original script Chicago finds and kisses Chloe, whose name I’ve just remembered because it’s in the notes.
 The DOD said:

 Pg 102: a ”female soldier lifts Cynthia—Rose out of the raft.
 They kiss too.”
 I’m assuming that this kiss isn’t anything like Chicago and Chloe’s reunion kiss will be, since they’re complete strangers.